Directional association of TeV to PeV astrophysical neutrinos with radio blazars: Directional Correlation of radio blazars with time-integrated neutrino flux

 The particular value of $S_{\rm min}$ yielding the minimal $p$-value is unlikely to bear any specific astrophysical meaning: it represents a trade-off between fewer sources remaining with higher cutoffs, and fainter sources covering larger fractions of the sky at lower thresholds.
 This trade-off depends on the sensitivity and effective resolution of neutrino telescopes, and the optimal $S_{\rm min}$ will likely be different for different datasets.
-However, for the available observational data from IceCube we find that the neutrino-AGN association is dominated by bright AGNs above 0.33~Jy.
-This value is used in \autoref{s:flux:energy} for rough estimates of the neutrino flux from AGNs.
+However, for the available observational data from IceCube, we find that bright blazars above 0.33~Jy dominate the association with neutrinos.
+This value is used in \autoref{s:flux:energy} for rough estimates of the neutrino flux from blazars.

-After having determined with the significance of $3.0\sigma$ that an excess of neutrinos is detected from the directions of radio-bright AGNs, we proceed to estimate how many extragalactic objects drive this correlation.
-For a range of $L_{\rm norm}$ thresholds we count the number of AGNs with $L_{\rm norm}$ at their position in the sky higher than the threshold.
-Then we subtract the counts obtained in the same way for AGN positions randomly shifted in Right Ascension.
-These differences yield estimates of the excess of AGNs that are shown in \autoref{fig:logp_agncnt}.
-The maximum excess count of $104 \pm 32$ is achieved for $L_{\rm norm} > 0.09$.
-This cutoff value being close to zero and the overall shape of the plot indicate that the majority of neutrino-emitting AGNs have IceCube $L$ values that are not extremely high, but close to their median.
-Such AGNs can only be distinguished by a statistical approach of this kind, and would be lost in any analysis focused on the brightest regions of the IceCube map.
+After having determined with the significance of $3.0\sigma$ that an excess of neutrinos is detected from the directions of radio-bright blazars, we estimate how many extragalactic objects drive this correlation.
+For a range of $L_{\rm norm}$ thresholds, we count the number of blazars with $L_{\rm norm}$ at their position in the sky higher than the threshold.
+Then we subtract the counts obtained in the same way for blazar positions randomly shifted in Right Ascension.
+These differences yield estimates of the excess number of blazars that are shown in \autoref{fig:logp_agncnt}.
+The maximum excess count of $104 \pm 32$ objects is achieved for $L_{\rm norm} > 0.09$: a value close to zero, and zero is the median of $L_{\rm norm}$.
+Together with the monotone decrease of the excess number for higher $L_{\rm norm}$ thresholds, this suggests that the majority of neutrino-emitting blazars have IceCube $L$ values that are not extremely high.
+Instead, their $L$ values are close to the overall median.
+Such blazars can only be distinguished by a statistical approach of this kind, and would be lost in any analysis focused on the brightest regions of the IceCube map.